jddixon/xgo/index.md

 xgo
 ===

 Xgo is a language processor written in Go.

-Xgo is very early in its development cycle and these Web pages are even less substanial ;-)
+Xgo has a [templating](template.html) feature.